SassyFatCat/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+    Closeure is used in the function personalDice, and you can tell from the open and closed brackets with code inside

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+    What is always the same is "Dan" being used as an argument, but the value of const newRoll will change each time because it uses Math.random

 c.
 What is the lexical scope of `newRoll`?

+  Its lexical scope is inside the anonymous function that contains it

 ### Task 2c - Exit Ticket